Last Updated on January 19, 2021

-Keep in mind that many restaurants close between lunch and dinner, and that reservations might be needed during busy season.
+Many restaurants in Tavira and Cabanas close between lunch and dinner, and reservations might be needed during busy season.
 Many are closed on Sunday or Monday also.

 For upscale eating in Tavira, try Artefact, which serves dinner plus brunch Thursday – Saturday, including fresh vegetables from its own farm.
 No de Gosto is a good place to try local tapas.
 For budget eats, try Tasquinha da Paula for traditional Portuguese food in a welcoming setting, Petisqueria Belmar, or Scoop It for lunch and early dinner.

-The Algarve is grouped into four wine-producing regions: Lagos, Portimão, Lagoa and Tavira.
-Portugal’s southern coast is protected by mountains that temper the weather, in contrast to the neighboring wine region of Alentejo to the north which experiences very hot summer temperatures.
+The Algarve is grouped into four wine-producing regions: Lagos, Portimao, Lagoa and Tavira.
+Portugal’s southern coast is protected by mountains that temper the weather.
+This is in contrast to the neighboring wine region of Alentejo to the north, which experiences very hot summer temperatures.
 Be sure to ask at restaurants for local wine options.
 More information on Algarve wines here.

 When to Visit Tavira

 Tavira’s high tourist season is June – August, but spring and autumn are also good times to visit.
 The beaches will be less crowded, and restaurants and cafes are open year-round.

 Where to Stay in the Algarve: More Tavira Hotels & Airbnbs

 Don’t forget my top picks listed earlier in this post:

 HI Tavira – Pousada de Juventude